sutli19/email-marketing-app/README.md

   Brevo's transactional API supports base64 attachments directly, so the main work would be a file upload on the campaign form (multer, similar to the CSV importer) and passing the buffer through to `sendEmail()`.
+- **Custom fields have no frontend at all.** The backend fully supports them — `contacts.custom_fields` (JSONB), the CSV importer maps any unrecognized column into it (e.g. a `hobbies` column becomes `custom_fields.hobbies`), and the API returns/accepts `customFields` on every contact — but `apps/web/src/app/contacts/page.tsx` never reads or renders it: the add/edit forms and the table are hardcoded to firstName/lastName/email/phone/city only.
+So a CSV import with extra columns silently stores the data (verifiable via `GET /api/contacts` or a DB query) with no way to see or edit it from the UI.
+Fixing this means adding a dynamic key/value list to the contact form and an extra columns/expandable-row in the table — not started.

 ---